 GOOD FOR: Selling eBooks!

 This is the platform I used to sell the Blog Pretty eBook and I really have only good things to say about it!
 It was easy to set up my product to sell, to grab the selling button URL for the button on my sales page, to track sales and to run my Affiliate program.

 GOOD FOR: Running a small online store

 I created the Blog Pixie Etsy store as an extra selling platform for my templates and blog kits.
 There is a whole community of customers on there that you can get amongst if you have products to sell, whether tangible products like mugs or prints, or digital products.
 I love it for the reason that so many people go there to search for the types of items I sell, so it’s a great way to have your products shown to so many customers that you may not have found otherwise.

 GOOD FOR: Running a blog shop

 WooCommerce is a WordPress plugin that you install to your blog to run an online shop, if the theme you’ve installed allows you to do so.
 You add your products, choose your payment gateway and sell everything through your WordPress blog!
 It’s a great way to keep track of everything in the one place.
-If you plan to run a store on your website, always make sure you choose a theme which is ‘Woocommerce ready’, such as the themes at Hello You Designs.
+If you plan to run a store on your website, always make sure you choose a theme which is ‘Woocommerce ready’.

 GOOD FOR: Add a designer theme to your Blogger blog